Skip to content

 }

-Note that the reader copies the data into a local variable before verifying.
-This is a crucial detail—if we use the data directly without copying, it is already "dirty" when verification fails, and we can neither use it nor retry.
-SeqLock readers must be prepared to discard read results at any time, so the read data must either be read-only (use and discard) or copied out before use.
+Note that the reader copies the data to a local variable before verifying.
+This is a critical detail—if we used the data directly without copying, and verification failed, the data would already be "dirty" and unusable, nor could we retry.
+SeqLock readers must be prepared to discard the read result at any time, so the data read must either be read-only (use and discard) or copied out before use.

 Applicability Boundaries of SeqLock

-There are a few limitations of SeqLock we need to clearly understand.
-First, it assumes at most one writer—if multiple writers are needed, a mutex must be wrapped around the outside.
-Second, the data type being read must be trivially copyable—if the data contains pointers or complex objects, encountering a partially modified state during the copy could lead to undefined behavior.
-Third, if writes are very frequent, readers may retry repeatedly, and performance could actually be worse than a reader-writer lock—SeqLock is suited for "few writes, many reads" scenarios.
-The seqlock_t in the Linux kernel is a classic implementation of this pattern, used for scenarios like time fetching (do_gettimeofday).
+There are a few limitations of SeqLock to be aware of.
+First, it assumes at most one writer—if multiple writers are needed, an external mutex must be wrapped around it.
+Second, the data type read must be trivially copyable—if the data contains pointers or complex objects, encountering a partially modified state during copying could lead to undefined behavior.
+Third, if writes are very frequent, readers may retry repeatedly, and performance may actually be worse than a reader-writer lock—SeqLock is suitable for "few writes, many reads" scenarios.
+The seqlock_t in the Linux kernel is a classic implementation of this pattern, used for time retrieval (do_gettimeofday) and other scenarios.

 Double-Checked Locking: Finally Correct Since C++11